 Subject Matter Competency

-• Single Subject – All CSET single subject tests must be passed
+• Multiple subject – All CSET multiple subject tests must be passed or a complete state-approved waiver program

 Prior to completion of the credential program, students must complete the following:

-• Multiple Subject– CPR requirement, and CalTPA instructional cycles I and II passed
+• Multiple Subject– CPR requirement, Individualized Development Plan and CalTPA instructional cycles I and II passed

-• Single Subject– CPR requirement, CalTPA instructional cycles I and II passed
+• Single Subject– CPR requirement, Individualized Development Plan and CalTPA instructional cycles I and II passed